zeroxignacio/rvrs-ui/README.md

 # Getting Started
 - Confirm having NodeJS installed.
 This app is built using React on TS.
 - Clone the repo.
-- Open terminal and run yarn, if getting errors, also run npm i.
-You'll have both yarn.lock and package-lock.json files.
-That's fine.
+- Open terminal and run yarn.
 - Run yarn start.